Living with dementia as a younger person

 Staying involved and active

 Younger people with dementia may need support to continue doing activities.
 Some people stop doing things after their diagnosis, or find they lose opportunities for doing things if their friends are unsure how to act around them or stop inviting them.
-However, it’s important to continue doing things they enjoy.
+However, it’s often possible to adapt hobbies and activities to make them easier to do with dementia.
+If possible, it can be helpful to make changes in advance, instead of when it is suddenly needed.